MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-171-Annual-Fees-Reactor-Licenses-Fuel-Cycle-Licenses-Materials-Licenses-Including-Holders-Certificates-Compliance-Registrations-Quality-Assurance-Program-Approvals-Government-Agencies-Licensed-NRC/section-171.5.md

 ##### § 171.5 Definitions. #####

-Link to an amendment published at 88 FR 39145, June 15, 2023.

 *Budget* means the funds appropriated by Congress for the NRC for each fiscal year, and if that appropriation is not passed on or before September 1 for that fiscal year, the funds most recently appropriated by Congress for the most recent fiscal year.

 *Budget authority* means the authority, in the form of an appropriation, provided by law and becoming available during the year, to enter into obligations that will result in immediate or future outlays involving Federal Government funds.
 The appropriation is an authorization by an Act of Congress that permits the NRC to incur obligations and to make payments out of the Treasury for specified purposes.
 Fees assessed pursuant to Public Law 115-439 are based on the NRC's budget authority.

-*Bundled unit* means the cumulative licensed thermal power rating of a number of SMR reactors on the same site that, for 10 CFR part 171 purposes only, is considered a single fee unit.
-The maximum capacity of a bundled unit is 4,500 MWt.
-A single SMR reactor can be part of two bundled units if it completes the capacity of one unit and begins the capacity of an additional unit.
+*Bundled unit* means multiple SMRs on a single site that are considered a single unit for the purpose of assessing an annual fee.
+A bundled unit is assessed an annual fee based on the cumulative licensed thermal power rating of all licensed SMRs on the same site.
+The maximum capacity of a bundled unit is a cumulative licensed thermal power rating of 4,500 MWt.
+A single SMR can be part of two bundled units if it completes the capacity of one unit and begins the capacity of an additional unit.
 For a given site, the use of the bundled unit concept is independent of the number of SMR plants, the number of SMR licenses issued, or the sequencing of the SMR licenses that have been issued.
-The first bundled unit on a site is assessed a minimum fee for capacity less than or equal to 250 MWt, plus a variable fee for capacity greater than 250 MWt and less than or equal to 2,000 MWt.
 Bundled units with capacities greater than 2,000 MWt and less than or equal to 4,500 MWt are assessed a maximum fee that is equivalent to the annual fee paid by the current reactor fleet.
-The maximum fee replaces the minimum and variable fee for the first bundled unit.
-Each additional increment of 4,500 MWt of SMR capacity on the same site constitutes an additional bundled unit.
-No minimum fee is assessed to additional bundled units.
-For any additional bundled unit, a variable fee applies to capacities less than or equal to 2,000 MWt and the maximum fee applies to capacities greater than 2,000 MWt and less than or equal to 4,500 MWT.
-For additional bundled units, the maximum fee replaces the variable fee.
+Above 4,500 MWt establishes an additional bundled unit.

 *Byproduct material* means—